DataBassGit/AgentForge/docs/Utils/PromptHandling.md

 ## Integration with Agent Base Class

-While developers are free to use `PromptHandling` methods directly, it's important to note that these functionalities are already integrated into the **Agent** base class in AgentForge.
-Agents can automatically render prompt templates if provided with data in the correct format.
+While developers are free to use `PromptHandling` methods directly, it's important to note that these functionalities are already integrated into the **Agent** base class in the **AgentForge** framework. **Agents** can automatically render prompt templates if provided with data in the correct format.
 Therefore, direct use of `PromptHandling` might be unnecessary in many cases, as agents handle this internally.

 ---